grngxd/minima/README.md

 # minima
-ultralight modular &amp; powerful code editor
+` ultralight, modular & powerful code editor* `
+*none of this is true 😭